vic-ma/howtodismantle.github.io/_posts/2023-01-10-Accessing-a-new-dimension-of-SAP-BW-with-MDX.md

 ## Doing MDX in Peakboard

 Executing MDX from within an SAP data source in Peakboard is quite straight forward.
 We just use the Execute MDX command to submit the original MDX for the BW system.
-It is directly forwarded to SAP without and interpretation:
+It is directly forwarded to SAP without any interpretation:

 {% highlight SQL %}
 EXECUTE MDX | <MyMDXStatement> |;